actionanand/single-spa-demo-root-config/README.md

 ## Demo

-You can find the demo here:
+You can find the demo here: [Single-Spa-Demo App](https://ar-single-spa-demo.herokuapp.com/)

 ## How to run this repo locally